mini-maxit/worker/README.md

 - **Output Different** error message will be empty.
 - **Time Limit Exceeded** error message: "Solution timed out after x ms" (exit code 143)
 - **Memory Limit Exceeded** error message: "Solution exceeded memory limit of x kb" (exit code 134)
-- **Runtime Error** error message: "Solution exited with non-zero exit code x" for standard errors, or "Solution exited with non-zero exit code 127, possibly exceeded memory limit of x kb" when the exit code is 127 (command not found, which may indicate memory limit preventing shared library loading)
+- **Runtime Error** error message: "Solution exited with non-zero exit code x" for standard errors, or "Solution exit code 127, possibly exceeded memory limit of x kb" when the exit code is 127 (command not found, which may indicate memory limit preventing shared library loading)

 **Compilation Error**
 This message occurs when the worker encounters a compilation error while executing the task.
 The worker will return an error message indicating that a compilation error occurred.